Free shipping on all orders above $75 USD

 While snowmelt chemicals can pose a risk to your pup and icy sidewalks are a slippery hazard, freezing temps alone are a significant danger to your dog during the winter months—especially when the wind chill makes it feel even colder!
 Mild hypothermia in dogs starts to set in when their temperature drops below 99F (their typical body temperature is between 101 and 102.5F) and can include symptoms like shivering, increased heart rate and breathing, lethargy, dilated pupils, and pale gums.
 Although all dogs are at risk of suffering from hypothermia, it’s especially dangerous for senior dogs and puppies, small breeds, and pups with short coats.

 To protect them from the elements and keep your canine cozy, make sure they’re completely dry before heading outside and bundle them up in weatherproof layers.
 This includes a dog coat or sweater, a warm hat to cover their head, and dog boots to keep their feet nice and toasty.
-For total head-to-tail protection, try our Deluxe Puffer Coat and Attachable Coat Leggings to create a full snowsuit on the coldest of days.
+For head-to-tail protection, try our Deluxe Puffer Coat.
 And don’t forget to add our Liner Socks for an extra layer of insulation underneath your dog boot leggings!

 Shop the story